zuozhenggh/learning-library/data-management-library/security/data-safe/provision-register-autonomous-database/provision-register-autonomous-database.md

 ## **STEP 1**: Provision an Autonomous Transaction Processing database

-- From the navigation menu (hamburger menu in the upper-left corner), select **Autonomous Transaction Processing**.
+- From the navigation menu in the Oracle Cloud Infrastructure Console, select **Autonomous Transaction Processing**.

-- Make sure your workload type is **Transaction Processing** or **All** to see your database instance after you create it.
+- In the Filters section on the left, make sure your workload type is **Transaction Processing** or **All** so that you can see your database listed after you create it.

 - From the **Compartment** drop-down list, select your compartment.

-  - If you're working in the LiveLabs tenancy, expand the **c4u03** and **Livelabs** compartments.
-You will see your compartment listed.
-The name is based on your username.
+    - If you're working in the LiveLabs tenancy, expand the **c4u03** and **Livelabs** compartments, and select your compartment.
+Your compartment name is based on your username.
 For example, if your username is `LL630`, then your compartment name is `LL630-COMPARTMENT`.

 - Click **Create Autonomous Database**.